 Transport Assessment identified a number of junctions that perform significantly worse as a result of development proposed in the Local Plan, although not over capacity and would require mitigation.
 Crawley Avenue and Ifield Avenue A23 London Road/Manor Royal Crawley Avenue, Northgate Avenue, Hazelwick Avenue Crawley Avenue/Balcombe Road M23 Junction 9, north bound slip road Transport assessment has identified remedial interventions involving part signalisation or limited widening of approaches to junctions.
-Future Studies and Plans An updated Transport Assessment will be required to assess the impact on the strategic and local highway network of the development proposed during the period covered by the updated Local Plan.
+Existing capacity issues on roads within Crawley will potentially be exacerbated due to the cumulative impact of additional major development which is being promoted to the west of Crawley, and the significant growth in passenger numbers which Future Studies and Plans is anticipated in Gatwick Airport's draft Master plan.
+An updated Transport Assessment will be required to assess the impact on the strategic and local highway network of the development proposed during the period covered by the updated Local Plan.
+The updated Local Plan identifies a corridor of land within Crawley for safeguarding to potentially form part of a full Western Link Road connecting the A23 with the A264 in Horsham District to the west, to address existing congestion and additional anticipated growth.
 Phasing Most mitigation schemes expected to be implemented during 2022-27, with Crawley Avenue/Balcombe Road expected before 2022.
 Funding The Crawley Area Transport Package is identified in the Coast to Capital Local Enterprise Partnership (C2C LEP)'s Strategic Economic Plan (SEP) as a key package of schemes that will implement transport improvements.
 Developer funding through Community Infrastructure Levy and Section 106 funding Strategic Economic Plan funding Consideration of WSCC bids for funding.
 Summary Background traffic growth during the plan period will affect a number of junctions in the town The Council will work with WSCC to identify ways in which the issues at these junctions could be addressed.
 Development proposed in the Local Plan would lead to a small number of junctions performing significantly worse, although not over capacity.
 Potential minor improvements to the junctions to mitigate these impacts have been identified and tested.
+Western Link Road corridor identified within Crawley's boundaries for safeguarding.
 The impact of development projected for the period 2020-35 requires further assessment.